stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   What I desire to say now is, that I am afraid your adversaries are nearer right than yourself, even though all reason seems to be on your side.
-They are nearer right than they realise themselves&mdash;for of course they go only by theory, and cannot know what I know.
+They are nearer right than they realise themselves--for of course they go only by theory, and cannot know what I know.
 If I knew as little of the matter as they, I would not feel justified in believing as they do.
 I would be wholly on your side.